 The exception handling for NA “To Be” of type A using a NCO must be in accordance with the principles for Common Domain exchanges defined in Table 39.

-If error found on originally submitted message (before conversion), NA “To Be” using a NCO shall respond with Functional error (CD906A) message and EDIFACT CONTRL message (CD907A) having specific error reporting (error code/type, error pointer/location and error location) as per “Legacy” principles.
+If error found on originally submitted message (before conversion), the NA “To Be” using a NCO shall respond with Functional error (CD906A) message and EDIFACT CONTRL message (CD907A) having specific error reporting (error code/type, error pointer/location and error location) as per “Legacy” principles.

-If error found on converted message, NA “To Be” using a NCO shall:
+If error found on converted message, the NA “To Be” using a NCO shall:

 respond with Functional error (CD906A) having generic error reporting (error code/type, error pointer/location and error location) in case errors found on an “Upgraded” message by NA “To Be”.
 The Functional error (CD906A) shall be in alignment with “Legacy” principles as described in Upgrade scenarios (V.4.4.2.2) – Please see Table 40.